mraad/HZSpatial/README.md

 mvn exec:java -Dexec.mainClass=com.esri.Main -Dexec.args="mr density.csv"
 ```

-I had to patch Hazelcast to introspect ```Mapper``` instances for the ```HazelcastInstanceAware``` interface,  in such that it can reference other maps for example.
+As mentioned previously, we had to patch Hazelcast to introspect ```Mapper``` instances for the ```HazelcastInstanceAware``` interface,  in such that it can reference other maps for example.

-_Hazelcast Folks: If you are reading this, please tell me if there is a way to do this without the patch - thanks in advance._
+**Note to Hazelcast Folks:** Please tell me if there is a way to do this _without_ the patch - thanks in advance.

 In the above example, the ```density.csv``` file will have the following format: